Introduction to Solar Cost

 What should you look out for?

-- If you’re running a business or have high energy consumption, you might need a hybrid inverter (which combines solar and grid power) – these are on the higher end of the price range.
+- If you’re running a business or have high energy consumption, you might need a solar hybrid inverter (which combines solar and grid power) – these are on the higher end of the price range.

 The Role and Cost of Solar Batteries

-No sunshine?
-No problem – if you have batteries.
 Batteries store excess solar power generated during the day for use at night or on cloudy days.
-There are two main types of batteries: lithium-ion and lead-acid.
-Lithium-ion batteries are more expensive but last longer.

 - A good-quality lithium-ion battery might cost you ₦400,000 to ₦2.5 million.